 USA TODAY bestselling author and multi-award winner Nicola Marsh writes flirty fiction with flair for adults and riveting, spooky stories for teens.

-She has published 60 contemporary romances with Harlequin, Entangled Publishing and indie, and sold over 7 million copies worldwide.
+She has published 65 contemporary romances with Harlequin, Amazon and indie, and sold over 7 million copies worldwide.
 Her first mainstream romance BUSTED IN BOLLYWOOD was nominated for Romantic Book of the Year 2012.
 Her first indie romance, CRAZY LOVE, was a 2012 ARRA finalist.

-She currently writes women’s fiction for Amazon’s Lake Union imprint and Harlequin’s Dare series.
+She currently writes women’s fiction for Amazon’s Lake Union imprint and contemporary romance for Harlequin’s upcoming Dare series.

 Her debut young adult novel, a supernatural thriller BANISH, released with Harlequin Teen August 2013, and her YA urban fantasy SCION OF THE SUN won the 2014 National Readers’ Choice Award for Best Young Adult novel.

 She’s also a Waldenbooks, Bookscan and Barnes & Noble bestseller, a 2013 RBY (Romantic Book of the Year) and National Readers’ Choice Award winner, and a multi-finalist for a number of awards including the Romantic Times Reviewers’ Choice Award, HOLT Medallion, Booksellers’ Best, Golden Quill, Laurel Wreath, More than Magic and has also won several CataRomance Reviewers’ Choice Awards.

 A physiotherapist for thirteen years, she now adores writing full time, raising her two little heroes, sharing fine food with family and friends, and her favorite, curling up with a good book!

 VALENTINE’S DAY COLLECTION (Mills & Boon Australia) January

 GAME ON (Harlequin Escape) February